What is a Merchant Account?

 An Alternative to All the Fees

-For merchants struggling with high processing costs, IntelliPay, in addition to establishing all types of merchant accounts, offers several no-cost processing solutions that shift some or all of the processing costs to the cardholder.
-These no-cost solutions are 100% card brand-compliant and are being used with our cloud-based platform to save time and improve margins nationwide, to learn more, talk to one of our experts.
+For merchants struggling with high processing costs, IntelliPay, in addition to establishing all types of merchant accounts, offers several reduced cost processing solutions that shift some or all of the processing costs to the cardholder.
+These reduced cost solutions are 100% card brand-compliant and are being used with our cloud-based platform to save time and improve margins nationwide, to learn more, talk to one of our experts.